Game-based Treatment vs. Traditional Therapy: Which is More Effective for Lazy Eye Treatment?

 Introduction

-Amblyopia is otherwise referred to as “lazy eye” and is a condition wherein one eye is weaker than the other, and the brain rejects the image that reaches from the weaker eye.
-Traditionally, patching of the stronger eye has been the traditional mode of treatment.
-However, of recent, game-based therapies have emerged for treating amblyopia, especially in adults.
-This article discusses the comparison between traditional treatments and video games designed for amblyopia therapy, based on the research of 2024.
+Amblyopia, commonly known as “lazy eye,” is a condition where one eye is weaker than the other, causing the brain to favor the stronger eye.
+Traditionally, patching has been the standard method of amblyopia treatment.
+However, game-based therapies have recently emerged as an innovative alternative, especially for adults.
+This article explores the effectiveness of traditional treatments compared to game-based therapies for amblyopia, based on the latest research in 2024.

 What is Lazy Eye?